 We have achieved significant scale to date.
 Our models and algorithms have been trained using over 16 million data points from inception through June 30, 2022, and our network currently processes approximately one application per second.
-We have retained 100% of our Partners since inception and diversified Asset Investor relationships, while rapidly expanding into new markets.
+We have retained 100% of our Partners since inception and diversified asset investor relationships, while rapidly expanding into new markets.

-- (1) For Partners who have utilized our network for at least six months; increase measured relative to Partner's second month volume. - (2) For Partners who have utilized our network for at least 12 months; increase measured relative to Partner's second month volume
+- (1) For Partners who have utilized our network for at least six months; increase measured relative to Partner's second month volume. - (2) For Partners who have utilized our network for at least 12 months; increase measured relative to Partner's second month volume.

-We source capital from Asset Investors who invest through funds and securitization vehicles managed, sponsored or administered by Pagaya (together, "Financing Vehicles"), which fund this Network Volume.
+We source capital from asset investors who invest through funds and securitization vehicles managed, sponsored or administered by Pagaya (together, "Financing Vehicles"), which fund this Network Volume.
 We earn revenue primarily in the form of fees that we are paid when Network Volume is generated.
-Some Asset Investors are also related parties and any agreements with such related parties are described in the section of this prospectus entitled "Certain Relationships and Related Person Transactions".
+Some asset investors are also related parties and any agreements with such related parties are described in the section of this prospectus entitled "Certain Relationships and Related Person Transactions".

 We have significantly grown our Network Volume and revenues.
 Our revenues and other income increased by 379% to \$474.6 million for the year ended December 31, 2021, from \$99.0 million for the year ended December 31, 2020.
 For the years ended December 31, 2021 and December 31, 2020, we generated a net loss of \$128.5 million and net income of \$4.8 million, respectively, and Adjusted EBITDA of \$46.0 million and \$16.2 million, respectively.
-For the quarter ended March 31, 2022, based on currently available information, revenue and other income is approximately \$171 million.
-Adjusted EBITDA for the period is approximately \$4 million, reflecting the impact of (i) costs related to hiring to support our future growth initiatives, including expanding our research and development team and significantly expanding our senior team to take advantage of incremental Partner opportunities, and (ii) recent changes in macroeconomic conditions, including rising interest rates and the increased cost of capital.
-We expect full year 2022 revenue and other income and Adjusted EBITDA to be consistent with the financial performance currently expected for the quarter ended March 31, 2022, which would result in higher revenue and other income and significantly lower Adjusted EBITDA for 2022 than set out in the section of this prospectus entitled "Unaudited Pro Forma Condensed Combined Financial Information".
-These preliminary estimates are the responsibility of management and have been prepared in good faith on a basis consistent with prior periods.
-However, we have not completed our financial procedures for the quarter, and our actual results could differ from these estimates.
-In addition, Kost Forer Gabbay & Kasierer, a member firm of Ernst & Young Global, our independent registered public accounting firm, has not audited, reviewed, compiled or performed any procedures with respect to these preliminary estimates and does not express an opinion or any other form of assurance with respect to these preliminary estimates.
+For the quarter and six months ended June 30, 2022, revenue and other income is approximately \$181.5 million and \$352.1 million, respectively.
+Adjusted EBITDA for the quarter and six months ended June 30, 2022 is \$4.9 million and \$9.3 million, respectively, reflecting the impact of (i) costs related to hiring to support our future growth initiatives, including expanding our research and development team and significantly expanding our senior team to take advantage of incremental Partner opportunities, and (ii) recent changes in macroeconomic conditions, including rising interest rates and the increased cost of capital.